dhellmann/pymotw/PyMOTW/getpass/index.rst

 Example
 =======

-The ``getpass()`` function prints a prompt then reads input from the user until they press return.
+The :func:`getpass()` function prints a prompt then reads input from the user until they press return.
 The input is passed back as a string to the caller.

 .. include:: getpass_defaults.py
     :literal:
     :start-after: #end_pymotw_header

-The default prompt, if none is specified by the caller, is "Password:".
+The default prompt, if none is specified by the caller, is "``Password:``".

 ::